| Title: | DNA Copy Number Analysis for Genome-Wide Tapestri Panels |

 Additional parameters to be passed to internal functions. |

-object with copy number calls based on the calculated GMMs, saved to gmmCopyNumber
+TapestriExperiment object with copy number calls based on the calculated GMMs, saved to gmmCopyNumber slot of smoothedCopyNumberByChr and smoothedCopyNumberByArm altExps.

 TapestriExperiment |